SharePoint/sp-dev-docs/docs/general-development/excel-services-in-sharepoint.md

 ### OData in Excel Services
 <a name="xlsOdata"> </a>

 SharePoint Server 2010 introduced the REST API for use in getting and setting information in Excel Workbooks stored in SharePoint document libraries.
-SharePoint Server 2013 adds a new way to request data from Excel Services that uses the Open Data Protocol (OData) which you can use to get information about Excel Services resources.
+SharePoint adds a new way to request data from Excel Services that uses the Open Data Protocol (OData) which you can use to get information about Excel Services resources.
 This new service relies heavily on the existing Excel Services REST API.